Frequently Asked Questions

 All grant recommendations require board approval, but it is rare for donor grants to be denied.

 However, our Board of Trustees can and will deny donor grant recommendations if that grant recommendation jeopardizes our 501(c)3 status, is illegal, or impossible to complete.
+If that's the case, we'll help you re-structure your grant idea to something that's legal for all of us.

 Grant checks are sent to the charity within two (2) weeks (sometimes sooner) but delays can happen, so please plan accordingly if you would like to present a grant check at a special event.